CTL: Cash Conversion Cycle

 To calculate the CCC, you’ll need to calculate three key metrics:

-You want to collect data for your company and 1 or 2 competitors.
+You want to collect data for your company and 1 or 2 competitors (or your company over an3 year period).

 - Income Statement: Sales, Cost of Goods Sold